ADHD-Bipolar-Child.com Is An Independent Support Community. Click Below To Donate

 Learning disabilities, or otherwise known as learning disorders, are terms used to describe a wide variety of learning disabilities that some children may have.

 A learning disability does not mean that your child is not intelligent or motivated.
-Kids with learning disabilities aren’t just plain lazy or dumb.
+Kids with learning disabilities are not just plain lazy or dumb.

 Actually these children who have learning disabilities are just as smart as their peers.
 A learning disability just means that their brains are simply wired differently.
 This difference affects how they receive and process information.